-This coconut milk chia pudding is so thick, creamy, and packed with protein, you won’t believe it is healthy!
-Made with just 3 ingredients, it’s perfect for a filling, low carb breakfast!
-3 grams net carbs per serving.
+This coconut chia pudding is so thick, filling, and creamy, you won’t believe it is healthy!

 - Chia seeds– Either black or white chia seeds can be used.

 - Maple syrup– Adds some sweetness without being overpowering.
 You can also use honey or agave.

 - Coconut milk– The key ingredient!
 I prefer canned coconut milk because it is much richer and creamier, but the carton kind will also work.

 - Toppings– Add your favorite nuts, seeds, fruit, nut butter, etc.

 Start by adding all the ingredients into jars or cereal bowls.
 Let the pudding sit for several minutes before mixing well.
 Cover the chia puddings and refrigerate to thicken them for at least 2 hours.

 Remove the chia puddings from the refrigerator and add your favorite toppings, then enjoy.